 The topics covered in each workshop include:

+We are working on scheduling new workshops.
 Are you interested in bringing a SCRIPT workshop to your region?
 Email Nextech’s Senior Director of CSforIN – Stephanie Zircher – at email@example.com.

 Fill out the short form below to receive our newsletter for updates and information on Nextech and our initiatives.